-I must say now though that all these matters there are the pressures from home to be understood.
-The pressures, particularly by the British Cabinet-the American Cabinet didn't get into this sort of thing-it was purely Mr. Roosevelt and the Chiefs of Staff, rather than the Cabinet.
-But, of course, public opinion got into it very largely and public opinion had to be considered by us.
-And in Great Britain they were up against public opinion, notably because they had given the command to General Eisenhower and how by their Press had been led to believe that Montgomery had saved the situation, when it was nothing in the world but a very proper division at a certain stage of the fighting of the battle of the Bulge.
+I must say now though, that all these matters there are the pressures from home to be understood.
+The pressures, particularly by the British Cabinet-the American Cabinet didn't get into this sort of thing-it was purely Mr. Roosevelt and the chiefs of staff, rather than the Cabinet.
+But, of course, public opinion got into it very largely, and public opinion had to be considered by us.
+And in Great Britain they were up against public opinion, notably because they had given the command to General Eisenhower, and now by their press had been led to believe that Montgomery had saved the situation, when it was nothing in the world but a very proper division at a certain stage of the fighting of the battle of the Bulge.

 The dissension wasn't too much considering the conditions under which we had to operate.
-I think it was rather remarkable that we were able to do it with as little dissension as we did and with as much concession as we found on the part of the British.
-Because one must never forget...
+I think it was rather remarkable that we were able to do it with as little discussion as we did, and with as much concession as we found on the part of the British, because one must never forget . . .